Color Bregman TV: The Idea in a Nutshell: Discrete 1d TV

 \section{The Idea in a Nutshell: Discrete 1d TV}

 As a first motivation, let us consider discrete total variation regularization in 1d, which is easy to analyze and clearly motivates our approach.
+Although the discussion in this section is limited to the case of denoising, we would like to point out that the entire idea easily generalizes to any data fidelity term and can therefore be applied to a wide variety of image reconstruction problems.

 Let $f_i \in \R^N$ be measured signals (later: channels of an image) with $i \in \{ 1, ..., M \}$.
-Let $D$ denote the finite difference matrix with differences in $x$ and $y$ direction.
+Let $D$ denote the finite difference matrix for approximating the gradient.
 The discrete 1d total variation is defined as $ J(u) = \|Du \|_1 $.
 The corresponding subdifferential can be characterized as

 In other words, the $j$-th component of $q$ is given as

 Now consider the regular Bregman iteration on each signal $f_i$ separately.
 In the $(k+1)$-th iteration one solves